SSWConsulting/SSW.Rules.Content/rules/how-to-monetize-apps/rule.md

 :::

 ### Loss leader
 This approach is uncommon, but occasionally an app developer might want to give an app away for free to entice users to try another, revenue generating app.
 Examples include showcase apps for UI control library vendors, like [Syncfusion](https://apps.apple.com/us/app/syncfusion-dashboard-mobile/id1157300621), [Telerik](https://apps.apple.com/us/app/telerik-ui-for-xamarin-samples/id1083924868) or [Grial Kit](https://apps.apple.com/us/app/grial-uikit/id1099501310).
+This might be the right approach for you if:
+* Your app is used to demonstrate expertise
+* Your app is a portal for a different subscription product
+* Your app has low or no ongoing maintenance or support/infrastructure costs

 ### Data mining
 Some apps offer functionality to users for free, and in exchange gather information about users for sale to advertisers or other interested parties.
 Tiktok, one of the most successful apps in the world, is a [surveillance app that mines data about users, their connections, and environment](https://www.afr.com/policy/foreign-affairs/tiktok-s-alarming-excessive-data-collection-revealed-20220714-p5b1mz).
 Some apps are more extreme than others, and the breadth and depth of dat acquisition can vary.

+**NOTE:** This is not an ethical approach to monetizing apps and is not an approach you should use.

 ### Resource utilization
 Sometimes an app will use users' resources in the background.
 This is cool for things like [SETI@Home](https://setiathome.berkeley.edu/), a screensaver that uses an idle computer's CPU to crunch numbers in the search for alien life, but less cool for apps that install an [agent into a user's browser and use it to mine cryptocurrency](https://www.theregister.com/2022/08/30/nitrokod_crypto_malware_google).

+**NOTE:** This is not an ethical approach to monetizing apps and is not an approach you should use.